valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

 The following features were added:

+* **Translation management**

+  An administrator can now configure and override translations from a front-end admin page.
+For more information on how to configure and use this, [refer to this page](/using-valtimo/localization/configuring-localization.md).

 * **Form flow management**

   An administrator can now see, create and edit form flows from a front-end admin page.
 For more information on form